Rational ruled surfaces as symplectic hyperplane sections: Introduction

 It is known that the contact structures $\xi_{a,b}$ and $\xi_{a',b'}$ (resp. $\widetilde{\xi}_{a,b}$ and $\widetilde{\xi}_{a',b'}$) are equivalent as almost contact structures if and only if $a-b=a'-b'$ (resp. $2a-3b=2a'-3b'$) (see Corollary \ref{cor: equivalencefoalmostcontactstructures}).
 Lerman \cite[Question 1]{Ler} asked whether they are actually contactomorphic or not when their almost contact structures are equivalent.
 Theorem \ref{thm: fillability} gives a partial negative answer to his question from the fillability viewpoint.
 We would like to refer to the result in Boyer--Pati \cite{BP} which proves using contact homology that if $(a,b) \neq (a',b')$, they are not contactomorphic.

 It is worth emphasizing that our non-fillability result is symplectic in nature.
 It is known that there are Stein non-fillable contact structures on $5$-manifolds (see \cite{BCS}, \cite{EKP} and \cite{PP} for example): In fact, these known $5$-manifolds cannot admit Stein fillable contact structures for topological reasons.
 In contrast, our $5$-manifolds $P_{a,b}$ and $\widetilde{P}_{a,b}$, which are diffeomorphic to the trivial $S^{3}$-bundle $S^{2} \times S^{3}$ and the non-trivial one $S^{2} \widetilde{\times} S^{3}$ over $S^{2}$ respectively (see Proposition \ref{prop: BW}), carry Stein fillable contact structures.
-This means in particular that there are no topological obstructions to Stein fillability.
 Moreover, each Stein non-fillable contact structure in the theorem is equivalent to a subcritically Stein fillable contact structure as almost contact structures.